 Last year, on the occasion also of her birthday, I wrote a series of posts in her memory, which you can read here.
 I was in deep emotional pain as I reflected on my experiences with her.
 But as I realized recently, and as I blogged about here, revisiting my past was part of my grieving process.

-Tita Lola is my mother’s older sister who dedicated her life caring for of me and my siblings and our grandmother.
+Tita Lola is my mother’s older sister, who dedicated her life to caring for me and my siblings and our grandmother.
 She didn’t have any regular job.
 Looking after us became her calling, her mission.

-Tita Lola sacrificed so much for me and my siblings.
+Tita Lola sacrificed so much for my siblings and me.
 She was so selfless — to a fault.
 Self-love was certainly not in her list of values.
 That, plus the state of her mental health that does not fall within “normal” medical standards, made it easier and convenient for us, for me to treat her with disrespect and abuse.

 No, I’m not passing on the blame to her.
-That is precisely my biggest learning and growth opportunity — to take full responsibility for my unkind and cruel treatment towards her, and to see the bigger picture, as I continue to take steps towards forgiving myself, to release me and the ties that bind me to my guilt.
+That is precisely my most significant learning and growth opportunity — to take full responsibility for my harsh and cruel treatment towards her, and to see the bigger picture, as I continue to take steps towards forgiving myself, to release me and the ties that bind me to my guilt.

 I reviewed the posts that I wrote last year.
-I have not even completed my series of posts that I wrote about her.
+I have not even completed my series of posts that I wrote about Tita Lola.
 I ended the last part of the series with “to be continued.”

-I’m only realizing now that I haven’t yet concluded that series of posts because I needed first to arrive, in my internal world, at a point of completion in my story with her before I write about its conclusion and share it in this site, to the world outside.
-A process that’s most unintentional but most certainly one that’s in divine order.
+I’m only realizing now that I haven’t yet concluded that series of posts because I needed first to arrive, in my inner world, at a point of completion in my story with her before I write about its conclusion and share it on this site, to the world outside.
+A most unintentional process most certainly but one that’s in divine order.

 One tool that helped me gain clarity and insights about Tita Lola’s condition and my experiences with her is the book of Robert Schwartz on past lives, Your Soul’s Gift: The Healing Power of the Life You Planned Before You Were Born.
 The chapter that talks about why a soul would choose to experience mental illness reads,

 Jesus showed the example.
-He certainly showed the way.
-And yes, it is admittedly something that’s quite difficult to do but that’s precisely what I’m embodying and mastering — Christ/Divine Consciousness.
+He indeed showed the way.
+And yes, it is admittedly quite difficult to do, but that’s precisely what I’m embodying and mastering — Christ/Divine Consciousness.